ramonaharrison/ar-workshop/slides.md

 ---

+# World space

+- World space is the 3D coordinate space in which the camera and other objects are positioned.
+- Three fixed axes: x, y, z.
+- The positions of the camera and other objects are updated from frame to frame as they move within the space.

+---

 # Pose

-Everything in an AR scene has a **pose** within a 3D world coordinate space.
+Everything in an AR scene has a **pose** within the world space.

 Each **pose** is composed of: